 Even when trays are removed, smoking still affects oral tissues.
 Nicotine reduces blood flow to the gums, which can impair healing and increase the risk of inflammation during orthodontic treatment.

 Dentist insight: Gum health plays a big role in how predictably teeth move.
-Smoking doesn’t stop Invisalign from working, but it can make tissues less responsive.
+Smoking does not usually stop Invisalign from working, but it can make gum health and treatment monitoring more complicated.

 Why Invisalign trays change how smoke and vapour interact with teeth